Behind every child who believes in themselves is a parent who believed in them first.

 Since having a daughter of my own I’ve been thinking about how to make sure she doesn’t end up with the same issue of low self-esteem I had growing up.

 The sad fact is that the majority of children today grow up believing that there is something wrong with the way they look.

-One in five 5-year-olds are unhappy with their bodies.
+One in five 5-year-olds is unhappy with their bodies.

 Where in the rules of life does it say that this is okay?!

 The fault lies with us, the adults, and in how we relate to ourselves and to others.